YoannPa/BiocompR/README.md

 * `ggcraviola()` - Draws a craviola plot (half-splitted and percentile-binned violin plot).
 * `ggdend()` - Creates a dendogram in ggplot2.
 * `ggeigenvector()` - Creates an eigenvector plot using ggplot2.
+* `ggpanel.corr()` - Plots results of correlation test between a single variable and multiple others as jittered scatter plot divided into 4 different panels.
+* `ggvolcano.corr()` - Plots results of correlation test between a single variable and multiple others as volcano plot.
 * `plot.col.sidebar()` - Creates a colored side annotation bars in ggplot2.
 * `resize.grobs()` - Resizes heights or widths of multiple grobs based on a given grob dimensions.
 * `sunset()` - Draws a sunset plot showing the completeness of a dataset.
+* `warn.handle()` - Filters unrelevant warnings matching a regular expression.

 ## Prerequesites
 ### Install all dependencies